huymanhnguyen0811/Microplastic-Fingerprinting/README.md

 ## 📂 Repository Structure

-* **`Microplastic workflow_20Dec2025_clean4Github.Rmd`**: The main R Markdown workflow file.
+* **`Conmplete Workflow.Rmd`**: The main R Markdown workflow file.
 It handles data import, processing, feature selection, and model training.
 * **`Helper Functions for Computational Workflow.R`**: A collection of custom functions used by the main workflow for tasks like compound grouping, imputation, and feature filtering.
 * **`Raw Data/`**: Directory containing the raw data files of instrumental analyses: ATD-GC-MS, HPLC-QTOF-MS and ICP-MS/MS.